A Complete Guide to Naming Your Law Firm (With Examples)

 • Law firm name examples to get those creative juices flowing.

-Whether you’re starting a new solo or small law firm, or planning on changing your law firm’s name, we hope this blog post will guide you through the big “how to name a law firm” question.
+Whether you’re starting a new law firm, or planning on changing your law firm’s name, we hope this blog post will guide you through the big “how to name a law firm” question.

 Success

 Positive language matters when it comes to choosing a law firm name.
 Conveying to clients that you are a successful firm that generates favorable results can benefit you greatly.
-Words like “thrive”, “victory”, “triumph”, and “advance” have connotations of success without explicitly stating so.
-Consider utilizing words in your law firm name that will make your clients believe in your ability to help them.
+Words like “thrive”, “victory”, “triumph”, and “advance” have connotations of success without explicitly promising it.
+Consider utilizing words that will make your clients believe in your ability to help them.

 Reputation